NATIONAL WOMEN PHYSICIANS DAY

 If society will not admit of a woman’s free development, then society must be remodeled. ~ Dr. Elizabeth Blackwell

-National Women Physicians Day celebrates the courage of Elizabeth Blackwell and the accomplishments of female physicians everywhere.
+The day celebrates the courage of Elizabeth Blackwell and the accomplishments of female physicians everywhere.
 At the same time, the day strives to bring improvements to the workplace for the growing number of women physicians entering the field of medicine.

 While the number of women doctors gradually increased in the last two decades, 2016 statistics show 35% of physicians are women.
 A study published in JAMA Internal Medicine last year revealed that women doctors earn on average 8% less than their male counterparts.
-That discrepancy along with nearly a third of women physicians reporting sexual harassment in the workplace and large majority experiencing gender bias.
+That discrepancy, along with nearly a third of women physicians reporting sexual harassment in the workplace and a large majority experiencing gender bias.
 Clearly, there is still work to be done.

 HOW TO OBSERVE #NationalWomenPhysiciansDay